Servers - The invisible backbone powering every app, website, and service you use daily

 Example: Netflix Streaming

-When you hit "Play" on Stranger Things:
+When you hit "Play" on Stranger Things, multiple servers work together to give you a seamless experience:

 - Web Server: Delivers the Netflix website/app interface